TPPIDev/TestPackPleaseIgnore2/README.md

 What does a good bug report look like?

 1. Steps to reproduce.
 2. If the game crashed, or if one of the developers ask you to, a copy of your log on some sort of paste website.
-I recommend http://paste.ubuntu.com/, to allow for maximum characters.
+We recommend http://paste.ubuntu.com/, to allow for maximum characters.
 3. Screenshots, if the issue warrants it and for clarification.
+4. Pack Version.
+We cannot stress this enough: Only report issues if they can be replicated with the LATEST pack version.

 Any questions/comments/concerns can be brought up on our IRC _[here](http://webchat.esper.net/?channels=TestPackPleaseIgnore&prompt=1/#btn)_.